 Each year, at the annual meeting, the Board of Directors submits to the stockholders its recommended nominees for election as directors.
 In addition, the Audit Committee's selection of an independent auditor for the year is submitted for stockholder ratification at each annual meeting in accordance with Farmer Mac's By-Laws.
-The Board of Directors may, upon proper notice, also present other matters to the stockholders for action at an annual meeting, including presenting for a vote the approval, on an advisory basis, of the compensation of Farmer Mac's named executive officers.
+The Board of Directors may, upon proper notice, also present other matters to the stockholders for action at an annual meeting, including presenting for a vote the approval, on an advisory basis, of the compensation of Farmer Mac's named executive officers and of the frequency of future votes on the compensation of Farmer Mac's named executive officers.
 In addition to those matters presented by the Board of Directors, the stockholders may be asked to act at an annual meeting upon proposals timely submitted by eligible holders of Voting Common Stock.

-Under Rule 14a-8(e) under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), proposals of stockholders to be presented at the Meeting were required to be received by Farmer Mac's Secretary on or before December 26, 2015 for inclusion in this Proxy Statement and the accompanying proxy card.
-Other than the election of ten members to the Board of Directors, the ratification of the appointment of PricewaterhouseCoopers LLP as Farmer Mac's independent auditor for fiscal year 2016, and the approval, on an advisory basis, of the compensation of Farmer Mac's named executive officers disclosed in this Proxy Statement, the Board of Directors knows of no other matters to be presented for action at the Meeting.
+Under Rule 14a-8(e) under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), proposals of stockholders to be presented at the Meeting were required to be received by Farmer Mac's Secretary on or before December 2, 2016 for inclusion in this Proxy Statement and the accompanying proxy card.
+Other than the election of ten members to the Board of Directors, the ratification of the appointment of PricewaterhouseCoopers LLP as Farmer Mac's independent auditor for fiscal year 2017, and the approvals, on an advisory basis, of the compensation of Farmer Mac's named executive officers disclosed in this Proxy Statement and of the frequency of future advisory votes on the compensation of Farmer Mac's named executive officers, the Board of Directors knows of no other matters to be presented for action at the Meeting.
 If any other matters not known at the time this Proxy Statement was printed are properly brought before the Meeting or any adjournment or postponement of the Meeting, the Proxy Committee intends to vote proxies in accordance with its members' best judgment.

-Only proper proposals under Rule 14a-8 under the Exchange Act that are timely received will be included in the Proxy Statement and related proxy card for Farmer Mac's 2017 Annual Meeting of Stockholders.
-If any stockholder eligible to do so intends to present a proposal for consideration at Farmer Mac's 2017 Annual Meeting of Stockholders under Rule 14a-8 under the Exchange Act, Farmer Mac's Secretary must receive the proposal on or before December 2, 2016 to be considered for inclusion in the 2017 Proxy Statement.
+Only proper proposals under Rule 14a-8 under the Exchange Act that are timely received will be included in the Proxy Statement and related proxy card for Farmer Mac's 2018 Annual Meeting of Stockholders.
+If any stockholder eligible to do so intends to present a proposal for consideration at Farmer Mac's 2018 Annual Meeting of Stockholders under Rule 14a-8 under the Exchange Act, Farmer Mac's Secretary must receive the proposal on or before December 4, 2017 to be considered for inclusion in the 2018 Proxy Statement.
 Proposals should be sent to Farmer Mac's Secretary at 1999 K Street, N.W., Fourth Floor, Washington, D.C.
 20006.

 The By-Laws currently provide that stockholders who seek to bring other business before a meeting of stockholders, other than the election of directors, generally must provide notice of that intent not earlier than 120 calendar days nor later than 90 calendar days prior to the first anniversary of the immediately preceding year's annual meeting of stockholders, and, in such notice, provide Farmer Mac with relevant information about the proposal.
-Any stockholder proposal received by Farmer Mac's Secretary before January 5, 2017 or after February 4, 2017 will be considered untimely and, if presented at the 2017 Annual Meeting of Stockholders, the Proxy Committee, as then constituted, will have the right to exercise discretionary voting authority on that proposal to the extent authorized by Rule 14a-4(c) under the Exchange Act.
+Any stockholder proposal received by Farmer Mac's Secretary before January 4, 2018 or after February 3, 2018 will be considered untimely and, if presented at the 2018 Annual Meeting of Stockholders, the Proxy Committee, as then constituted, will have the right to exercise discretionary voting authority on that proposal to the extent authorized by Rule 14a-4(c) under the Exchange Act.